LenSuur/LenSuur/README.md

 ### Hello there!

-- 🌱 I’m studying at Tallinna Polütehnikum to become a software developer.
+- 🌱 I’m a junior software developer on a never-ending path of what is often called evolving.

 - 📫 e-mail: lennartmagna@gmail.com